 1) Earnings increase – A company earns more money than it did last year.
 A big factor on the return that you make will be the revenues and subsequent earnings of a company.
 Public companies report earnings every quarter.
 Analysts estimate what the company is forecasted to earn every quarter.
 If the company misses expectations, even by a penny, it can send the price of the stock down.
 Conversely, if the company beats expectations, the price of the shares will likely go up.
 This is one way to make money of stocks: appreciation.

 For example, if I purchase 1,000 shares of Whole Foods Market (WFM) at $30 and the stock increases to $40 per share, I just made $10,000.
 This happens frequently in the market.
 Stocks tend to rise over time but can also decrease substantially.
 You have to always manage your risk.
-The #1 rule of investing is to protect your principle at ALL COSTS.
+The #1 rule of investing is to protect your principal at ALL COSTS.
 If you lose 50% on a stock, it takes 100% increase to get back to even.
 This could take years to do.

 As a side note, I’m not a huge fan of quarterly earnings calls.
 This seems too frequent for me.
 Stock prices jump up and down way more often than they should because of this.
 One of your biggest advantages over institutional investors is time.
 You don’t have to worry about pleasing investors.
 You can hang onto a stock through thick and thin without pressure to sell or perform.